Credit card interest: How it works and how to calculate it

 Credit cards usually have variable interest rates.
 Here’s how variable rates and other types of interest rates work:

-• Fixed-rate APRs: Can change, but they’re not based on an index.
-If your credit card issuer changes the rate, they have to notify you beforehand.
+Fixed-rate APRs: Less common for credit cards.
+Despite the name, the rate can still change.
+But if your issuer changes the rate, they’re required to notify you beforehand.
 Fixed-rate APRs can increase due to late or missed credit card payments, resulting in a penalty APR.

-• Penalty APRs: Might apply if you make late credit card payments or miss payments altogether.
+Penalty APRs: Might apply if you make late credit card payments or miss payments altogether.
 Penalty APRs typically aren’t applied during your credit card’s grace period.
-And federal law requires credit card issuers to provide a 45-day notice before charging a penalty APR.
+And federal law requires issuers to provide a 45-day notice before charging a penalty APR.

-• Introductory APRs: A credit card’s intro rate, or intro APR, is a promotional interest rate sometimes offered on new cards or balance transfers.
+Introductory APRs: A credit card’s introductory APR, or intro APR, is a type of promotional interest rate sometimes offered on new cards or balance transfers.
 That lower APR might apply to all new purchases or certain transactions.
 The rate must last at least six months unless the cardholder falls behind on a payment.

 When do credit cards charge interest?

-Generally, credit card issuers charge interest when cardholders carry unpaid portions of their statement balances into the next billing cycle.
+Generally, issuers charge interest when cardholders carry unpaid portions of their statement balances into the next billing cycle.

 How to calculate credit card interest

-Calculating the APR on money you borrow can be a little complicated, especially when it comes to understanding compound interest.
+Calculating the APR on money you borrow can be a little complicated, especially with compound interest.
 The full explanation of how your issuer calculates interest will be in your card’s terms and conditions.
+Learn more about how to calculate APR on a credit

 Here are some ways to avoid or pay less in interest charges:

-3. Use a credit card with a 0% introductory rate.
-If you need to apply for credit, you might consider applying for a credit card with a 0% introductory APR on purchases.
+If you need to apply for credit, you might consider applying for a credit card with a 0% introductory APR.
 Just make sure you know when the introductory period ends.
 At that point, the APR will increase to the standard APR disclosed in the card’s terms.

 Credit card interest FAQ

 Still have questions about credit card interest?
-Take a look at these frequently asked questions for more information.
+Take a look at the answers to these frequently asked questions for more information.

 Your credit card’s interest rates can be found in your account opening disclosures and on your monthly credit card statement.

-As the CFPB explains, “The credit card company may decide which interest rate to charge you based on your application and your credit history.”
+According to the CFPB, credit card issuers can decide interest rates based on your application and your credit history.

 One way to keep an eye on your credit is with CreditWise from Capital One.
-CreditWise won’t negatively impact your credit score, and it’s free for everyone, even if you aren’t a Capital One account holder.
-You can also get free copies of your credit reports at AnnualCreditReport.com.
+CreditWise won’t negatively impact your credit score, and it’s free for everyone, even if you aren’t a Capital One cardholder.
+You can also get free copies of your credit reports from the three major credit bureaus at AnnualCreditReport.com.

-If you pay off your total balance by the due date, then you typically won’t be charged any interest on purchases from the last billing cycle.
+If you pay off your statement balance by the due date, then you typically won’t be charged any interest on new purchases from the last billing cycle.
+But if you only pay part of the statement balance, you may be charged interest for the leftover balance.

 Key takeaways: How credit card interest works